 Guide to Renting a Property for Tenants

 When you have found the property that you would like to rent you will need to fill in an application form with Lawrence Rooney Estate Agents.
 All applicants will be asked to fill out an application form and provide documents to support referencing.
 Please ensure that all sections of the form are completed and you have provided the documents requested for referencing.
-You will also have to pay a refundable holding fee of £100.00 (Terms and Conditions Apply).
-When we have received both your application forms, documents requested for referencing and the refundable holding deposit of £100.00 the property will be reserved for you whilst reference checks are completed.
+You will also have to pay a refundable holding deposit of up to one weeks rent.
+When we have received both your application forms, documents requested for referencing and the refundable holding deposit of up to one weeks rent the property will be reserved for you whilst reference checks are completed.

 A guarantor may sometimes be required.
 The guarantor is usually a close associate or member of the applicant’s family who is of sufficient means to provide a suitable reference's.
 This person will be required to sign a legally binding document, which could make him/her liable for the applicant’s obligations under the tenancy agreement.
 This could make the guarantor liable for the rent for the full term of occupancy as well as the full cost of any damage if the tenant breaches the terms of the tenancy.
 Each guarantor will need to complete an application form and be referenced before a tenancy can be considered.
 The guarantor will also have to sign the deed of guarantee before the tenancy can proceed.

 Some landlords may put restrictions on such as the following:

 It usually takes a minimum of 7 - 14 working days before you will be able to move into your property.
 We will do our best to accommodate your moving date however, no guarantees can be made as your application is subject to references.
 We will notify you as to whether your application has been successful and keep you informed during this process.
 If your application has been approved, we will agree a move in date.